juliogomez/devops/README.md

 Let's get it working!

 First [install Draft](https://github.com/azure/draft).
-If you choose to use minikube you will have a 1-node k8s cluster running in your own laptop for testing.
+If you choose to use minikube you will have a 1-node k8s cluster running in your own workstation for testing.
 Otherwise you can use any k8s cluster from a Cloud provider.

+Please make sure you have Docker running locally in your workstation, as it will be needed to automatically build and publish your images.

 Now go to *devops-tutorial* create a new *draft* directory, clone there the *myhero_data* repo and rename it to *myherodata* (draft does not support the **_** character in deployment names):